 |Le Corbusier, euro-modernist|

 With regard to Le Corbusier’s iconic modernist house, which predated Fallingwater by just a few years, things didn’t go nearly so well.
 Le Corbusier, who veered modernism towards extremism out of sheer contempt for prior building knowledge, systematically neglected water management at his infamous Villa Savoye, the first rendering of his belief that a house should be conceived as “a machine for living in.”
 Neither a gifted space planner nor concerned in any apparent way with human comfort, Le Corbusier achieved novelty in design by turning his back on the entire history of domestic architecture.

-Despite a machine-like appearance and cold, sanitized décor that make it feel sealed off from the physical world, the flat-roofed Villa Savoye was an utter sieve from the day it was built.
-Set on stilts to remove it from the dampness of earth, this elevated structure failed to respect the law of physics obliging one to design and seal all exposed joints properly in order to keep water from infiltrating.
-In this regard, Villa Savoye was grossly deficient, indeed such a total flop that it would ultimately be abandoned by its owners!
+Despite a machine-like appearance and cold, sanitized décor that make it feel sealed off from the organic world, the flat-roofed Villa Savoye was an utter sieve from the day it was built.
+Set on stilts to remove it from the dampness of the earth, this elevated structure failed to respect the law of physics that oblige one to design and seal all exposed joints properly in order to keep water from infiltrating.
+In this regard, Villa Savoye was grossly deficient, indeed a total flop that would ultimately be abandoned by the couple it was built for!
 Like Fallingwater, Villa Savoye provided large outdoor spaces that simultaneously served as roofs for rooms beneath, with similar yet even more dire consequences.

 Indeed, so bad was Villa Savoye that its wealthy occupants complained bitterly to the architect about its failings from the outset: “It is raining in the hall, it’s raining on the ramp and the wall of the garage is absolutely soaked [….] it’s still raining in my bathroom, which floods in bad weather, as the water comes in through the skylight.”